Things to do in Kyoto Downtown

 Access: 2 minute walk from Hankyu Railway Kawaramachi Station

 Pontocho is a wonderful place for those who wish to enjoy traditional Kyoto.
-Much of its historical buildings are still preserved today, giving it an amazing atmosphere.
+Much of its historic buildings are still preserved today, giving it an amazing atmosphere.
 It runs parallel to the Kamogawa River and is said to be the most beautiful street in all of Kyoto!
 I recommend you come here and sample some of the great yakiniku or okonomiyaki after a long day of traveling the city.
 These are some of the best foods Japan has to offer, and while Pontocho can be a little expensive when compared to other downtown restaurants in areas such as Kawaramachi, the atmosphere and authenticity of this old-fashioned place are second to none.

 Opening Hours: Varies between restaurants